La Sportiva Solution Comp Review

 |Rubber Type||Vibram XS Grip2||Vibram XS Edge||Vibram XS Grip2||Vibram XS Edge||FriXion RS|

 Our Analysis and Test Results

-The La Sportiva Solution has become a tried and true favorite among those crushing the steeps.
-The latest version, the Solution Comp, includes a couple of subtle tweaks to help you hang on when things are really strenuous.
-The biggest changes are a softer, slimmer heel cup, a more flexible midsole, and extra rubber across the top of the toe.
-We think they're great improvements to an already great shoe.
+The original La Sportiva Solution is a tried and true favorite among those that seek out steep terrain.
+The latest version, the Solution Comp, includes a couple of small changes to help you hang on even longer when things get strenuous.
+The biggest changes are a softer heel cup, a more flexible midsole, and extra rubber across the top of the toe.
+We think all of these changes are great improvements to an already great shoe.

 The Solution Comp is a top-of-the-line shoe with a top-of-the-line price.
-When we consider its outstanding performance, however, we ultimately consider it to be a pretty good deal.
-The construction of the shoe feels like the highest quality, and we believe the P3 platform midsole and LaspoFlex reinforcement should ensure that it maintains its shape for multiple resoles.
-Although the extra cost of this shoe may not be worth it to all climbers, the investment should pay off for competition climbers and outdoor crushers.
+When we consider its outstanding performance, however, we are forced to conclude that it's a pretty good value.
+The shoe's construction feels like the highest quality, and we believe the P3 platform and LaspoFlex reinforcement should ensure that it maintains its shape through multiple resoles.
+Although the extra cost of this shoe may not be worth it to all climbers, the investment should pay off for any outdoor crushers or dedicated indoor climbers.

 The original Solution appealed to many climbers and became an exceedingly popular shoe at the gyms and boulders.
 The subtle adjustments introduced in the Solution Comp should only add to this appeal.
-It provides the same precision at the toe while adding lots of sensitivity to the heel.
+It provides the same outstanding precision at the toe while adding lots of sensitivity to the heel.
 The only drawback is a slight increase in price.
 We believe the improvements are easily worth the few extra bucks.
 And after much discussion and deliberations, our editors concluded that they believe the Solution Comp is the best bouldering and sport climbing shoe available today.